|

 67. benchmark

-a surveyor's mark on a permanent object of predetermined position and elevation used as a reference point
+a surveyor's mark on an object of predetermined position

 68. benediction